bixlabs/nightwatchjs-end-2-end-library/README.md

 * The page factory module is where we put our initialization of objects.
 The idea behind this file is that we don't have to deal with dependencies in the test cases files, instead we just call a function and the object will come correctly constructed with dependencies satisfied.

-## TODOs
-* Safari was removed from the BrowserStack configuration because Safari's Driver has some serious bugs for now and It's impossible to test through Selenium, check [this](https://github.com/SeleniumHQ/selenium/issues/3145) out.
-Support for Safari will be added back whenever Apple fix Safari's driver.

 Credits to [Learning Nightwatch](https://github.com/dwyl/learn-nightwatch), This project was created on top of that, also if you need more information they put some good documentation on it.

-There is also a [standalone project](https://github.com/bixlabs/nightwatchjs-end-2-end-standalone) of this library.